Backlink Relevance Explained (And How to Get It)

 When you are buying or renting PBN links, you will have a little less control than if you owned the website outright – but still much more control than many other types of backlinks.

 Be sure to see our PBN Checklist for more information on building PBNs.

 Buying Niche Edits and Guest Posts

 These are quality backlinks on real sites, and how relevant the on-page SEO elements of the linking pages are is not always in your control – especially in the case of niche edits as the blog post or page has already been created.
-On the other hand, a guest post allow you to create a new and original piece of content for quality links to link back to your site / pages (i.e. more control).
+On the other hand, a guest post allows you to create a new and original piece of content for quality links to link back to your site / pages (i.e. more control).

 A lot of the time with these types of links you are getting lucky concerning how relevant your backlinks are going to be.
 A guest post can be earned naturally (e.g. manual outreach) or by grey / black hat tactics.
 That being said, if these quality tools are purchased from a quality backlinks provider, you can pretty much guarantee that they will make sense and always be relevant – the question is how relevant to your site will they be.

 Moreover, while niche edits are usually cheaper, aged, and possibly have preexisting links pointing to the linking page, you do often have more control over the blog post / content and possibility some on-page SEO elements with a guest post.
 We recommend using a mix of both types of backlinks when link building for the best outcome in the search results.

 Outreach, Competitor Research, and Free Links

 If it does not make sense to buy links (given your current budge), or you’re not interested in black hat tools / tactics to build links, there are still other ways of procuring quality, relevant links (although not quite as easy or powerful).